ITINERARY: Sydney → Whitsundays → Cairns → Cape Tribulation → Melbourne → Great Ocean Road

 Luxury House in South Melbourne | South Melbourne

 I was so sad we only had one day/night in Melbourne, as I found it to be a really cool city!
-Our AirBnB was in a residential neighborhood outside of downtown, but near shops, restaurants & the market.
+Our AirBnB was in South Melbourne, outside of downtown, but near shops, restaurants & the large market.
 The place itself was super nice, trendy and well equipped, and our hosts let us store our luggage with them when we couldn't fit it all in our car for our Great Ocean Road excursion.

 EAT & DRINK